MadL1me/RhythmGE/README.md

 ## File Format Specification
 The main file format used in a project is **.rbm** (states for Rhythm Beatmap) Timestamp info inserted line by line, each line for one timestamp.
-There's 4 required and 2 optional params.
+There's 4 required and 3 optional params.
 - Time in milliseconds - long uint
 - TimestampID - uint
 - PrefabID - uint
 - LPBTrackID - uint
-- LongTimestamp - boolean, optional, used then timestamp is the start of long note
+- LongTimestamp - boolean, optional, used then timestamp is long
+- ConnectedTimestampsCount - int, optional, used then timestamp is long
-- NextTimestampID - uint, optional used to refer to timestampID if LongTimestamp equals true
+- NextTimestampID - uint, optional used to refer to timestampID then timestamp is long

 ```
 [Timestamps]